Moritz72/ToMaChess/README.md

 - *PDF Output Path*

 ## License
-This project is licensed under the [Apache License 2.0](https://github.com/apache/.github/blob/main/LICENSE).
+This project is licensed under the LGPL-3.0 license.